FalconSocial/frontend-assignment/README.md

 > ⚠️ **IMPORTANT:** It's important that you use of this API to develop your solution as it will both ease the evaluation as well as creating a common ground for the workshop.
 If you have trouble running the API layer please check the troubleshoot section [here](/API_DOC.md#troubleshooting).
 If you still encounter issues direct questions to **frontend-assignment@falcon.io** .

 ## Workshop
 Depending on the outcome of the evaluation you'll be invited for an on-site _(or remote depending on your location and availability)_ workshop where we'll actively work with your solution.
-More specifically, you will, in collaboration with two members of our Frontend team on extending your solution with new features.
+More specifically, you will, in collaboration with two members of our Frontend team work on extending your solution with new features.

 The workshop will approximately take 3 hours and consists of initial briefing, hands-on development and conclusion.